 What Is the Best Type of Motivation?

 Different types of motivation include intrinsic and extrinsic factors.
-German research revealed how people with lower self-reported intrinsic motivation activated neural pleasure centers while having external motivation (11).
-However, later research from Houston examined neural changes during mundane problem-solving tasks (4).
+Research has revealed how people with lower self-reported intrinsic motivation activated neural pleasure centers while having external motivation (9).

 The brain’s pleasure centers didn’t activate, but the study didn’t use traditional intrinsic, pleasurable motivators.
 Instead, the external reward proved how an external motive alone might not motivate you enough.
 The researchers confirm blending both would work better to encourage you.